element-hq/element-call/README.md

 MSC3266 allows to request a room summary of rooms you are not joined.
 The summary contains the room join rules.
-We need that to decide if the user gets prompted with the option to knock ("ask to join"), a cannot join error or the join view.
+We need that to decide if the user gets prompted with the option to knock ("Request to join call"), a cannot join error or the join view.

 Element Call requires a Livekit SFU alongside a [Livekit JWT